Salix exigua: Cultivation

 Salix exigua is cultivated as an ornamental tree.
-In the UK it has gained the Royal Horticultural Society’s Award of Garden Merit.
+In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

 This willow has many uses for Native Americans; the branches are used as flexible poles and building materials, the smaller twigs are used to make baskets, the bark is made into cord and string, and the bark and leaves have several medicinal uses.
 The Zuni people take an infusion of the bark for coughs and sore throats.

 The foliage is browsed by livestock.

 Ecology

 The male flowers provide pollen for bees.
-It is a larval host to the California hairstreak, Lorquin's admiral, mourning cloak, sylvan hairstreak, and tiger swallowtail.
+It is a larval host to the California hairstreak, Lorquin's admiral, mourning cloak, sylvan hairstreak, tiger swallowtail, and viceroy.